Signed Into Law

 Which agencies enforce SB1330?

-SB1330 is enforced by County/District Attorneys (Criminal prosecution authorized in Travis County or local venue), Texas Attorney General (Consumer Protection/DTPA) and Private Civil Litigants (via DTPA).
+SB1330 is enforced by County/District Attorneys (Criminal prosecution authorized in Travis County or local venue), Private Civil Litigants (via DTPA) and Texas Attorney General (Consumer Protection/DTPA).

 Q

-The compliance urgency for SB1330 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1330 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q